-Studies: Combing our field testing with our engineering background we have provided studies for clients to provide them with needed information to budget capital upgrades and asses equipment reuse.
-In addition, we have provided energy studies for many of our clients and assisted then in establishing energy upgrades over several budget years.
+Combing our field testing with our engineering background we have provided studies for clients to provide them with needed information to budget capital upgrades and assess equipment reuse.
+In addition, we have provided energy studies for many of our clients and assisted then in establishing energy upgrades over several budget years

 Working with facility managers, we could see the void in properly analyzing equipment for excessive vibration.
-We own the latest state of the art vibration analyzer manufactured by Fluke and have been trained and have provided this service for Brook Army Medical Center, NKC Hospital and University of Missouri.
+We own the latest state-of-the-art vibration analyzer manufactured by Fluke and have been trained and have provided this service for Brooke Army Medical Center, NKC Hospital and the University of Missouri.

 Originally purchased the camera to provide electrical switchgear and electrical system testing.
 However, since then we have used this camera for countless tests including verifying proper mixing of air streams in mixed air sections or, verify that a coil has the proper heat transfer over the entire face of the coil.
 The primary use is for electrical component testing during generator and UPS load testing and commissioning.